Our Thanksgiving Menu – A Look Back to 1938

 Then in October, nationwide hysteria is said to have ensued when War of the Worlds was broadcast on the radio.
 Many people believed, however briefly, that aliens had actually landed in New Jersey.
 Whatever the actual extent of the hysteria, it appears that the newspapers of the day purposefully sensationalized the story, then blamed the agitation on others.
 As noted in Slate, “the papers seized the opportunity presented by Welles’ program to discredit radio as a source of news.”
 A headline the following morning in the New York Daily News claimed “Fake Radio ‘War’ Stirs Terror Through U.S.”

 Given the realities of 1938 it is easy to understand an atmosphere of uncertainty.
 People felt uneasy about fluctuations in an economy they wanted to believe was improving.
 They were also disturbed about events around the world, not to mention climate fluctuations and even the effects of the media on the minds of the masses.
-And yet, what was not uncertain in 1938 was the celebration of a traditional Thanksgiving.
+And yet, what was not uncertain in 1938 was the celebration of Thanksgiving with a traditional feast.

 "Thanksgiving Recipes" text over background of Courier and Ives Ironstone Gravy Boat